Beyond the Dome: Packard Campus of the National Audio-Visual Conservation CenterPosted on June 03

 By: Erin Nelson

-Erin Nelson, AOC administrative support assistant, ventures outside the U.S. Capitol to explore the other buildings under the AOC's care.
+Erin Nelson, AOC Communications and Congressional Relations staff, ventures outside the U.S. Capitol to explore the other buildings under the AOC's care.
 First up, she visits the Packard Campus in Culpeper, Virginia.

 The Architect of the Capitol (AOC) is responsible for managing all of the buildings and grounds on Capitol Hill, but it also maintains several facilities across the National Capital Region.
 One such facility is the Library of Congress Packard Campus of the National Audio-Visual Conservation Center, located 80 miles away from the Capitol in Culpeper, Virginia.
 I recently had the privilege to peak inside this fascinating facility.